Incorporate these cold-fighting foods into your diet whenever you're fending off the sniffles

 1. Chicken Soup

-in chicken soup contains collagen, which can help boost your immune system, in addition to amino acids and nutrients that help prevent inflammation.
-"Chicken soup's illness-fighting ability is thought to be related to cysteine, an amino acid released from chicken during cooking.
-The hot liquid in soup also helps you to stay hydrated
+The bone broth in chicken soup contains collagen, which can help boost your immune system, in addition to amino acids and nutrients that help prevent inflammation.
+“Chicken soup’s illness-fighting ability is thought to be related to cysteine, an amino acid released from chicken during cooking.
+The hot liquid in soup also helps you to stay hydrated, which can help loosen any secretions.”
+Making bone broth at home is really easy – just follow this recipe.

 3. Fatty Fish